snowdriftcoop/snowdrift/BUILD.md

 ### Using auth in development

-You may need to add a new account to reach certain places in the locally-running site.
+If during development, you need to log in to the locally-running site, follow these instructions:

-By default, the development site does not send out emails, which the authentication system uses to send out tokens for verification during registration and password reset.
-Instead, the auth token can be found on the debug output in the terminal.
-After sending an auth form request, look for the following line, where `TOKEN` is a random alpha-numerical string that you can input when prompted to verify the request:
+As the development site does not normally send out emails (the authentication approach for the live Snowdrift.coop system), you can get the necessary auth tokens from the debug output in the terminal.

+After sending an auth form request in the web interface, look for the following line

     (AuthToken {fromAuthToken = "TOKEN"})

+but where `TOKEN` is instead a random alpha-numerical string that you can input when prompted to verify the request (and don't get confused by other shorter random strings that also show up nearby in the terminal).

-Although it's not recommended, you can also enable sending mail by setting the environment variable `SD_EMAILS` to "true", or by modifying `website/config/settings.yml` with the setting `send-email: "_env:SD_EMAILS:true"`.
+Although it's not recommended, you can also enable sending mail (if you have an appropriate mail server accessible) by setting the environment variable `SD_EMAILS` to "true", or by modifying `website/config/settings.yml` with the setting `send-email: "_env:SD_EMAILS:true"`.
 Just be careful who you try to send mail to.

 ### Using Stripe in development

 1. Register an account on the [Stripe] website.

-2. Go to your Stripe dashboard and make sure "View test data" is turned **on**.
+2. At your Stripe dashboard, make sure "View test data" is turned **on** (which is default for new accounts but worth double-checking).
-   (It will already be on if your account is brand new, but it's good to double check.)

 3. Click the "API" link to obtain your publishable and secret test keys.

-2. Create a new text file named `.stripe_keys` in the top-level directory of the snowdrift project (next to builld.sh).
-Add your keys as environment variables:
+4. In the top-level directory of the snowdrift project (where we have build.sh), create a new text file named `.stripe_keys` and add your keys as environment
+   variables:
 >>>
 export STRIPE_PUBLISHABLE_KEY=your_stripe_pub_key
 export STRIPE_SECRET_KEY=your_stripe_sec_key
 >>>

-3. Build your snowdrift development site and log in.
+5. Build your snowdrift development site and log in.

-4. Make sure Javascript is enabled, and that no blockers prevent Stripe's JavaScript form from showing up.
+6. Make sure Javascript is enabled and that no plugins block Stripe's JavaScript form.

-5. Navigate to the dashboard payment settings page.
+7. Navigate to the dashboard payment settings page.
 Press the "Set up Stripe" button and provide the following details on the Checkout form:
-  - One of the [Stripe test card numbers], e.g. "4242 4242 4242 4242"
+   * One of the [Stripe test card numbers], e.g. "4242 4242 4242 4242"
-  - Any future expiration date
+   * Any future expiration date
-  - Any 3-digit CVC code
+   * Any 3-digit CVC code
-  - Any postal code, e.g. "12345"
+   * Any postal code, e.g. "12345"

-4. Click "Register" to submit the form and complete the setup.
+8. Click "Register" to submit the form and complete the setup.

 #### Updating static files